saksham-joshi/SRON/README.md

 <code> <img width="50%" src="./Pictures/SRON_transparent.png" alt="logo"> </code>

 SRON stands for Saksham Rapid Object Notation.<br/> <br/>
-It is a dynamically typed, single threaded, functional and compiled + interpreted programming language.
+It is a blazingly fast, insanely optimized, dynamically typed, single threaded, functional and compiled + interpreted programming language.
 It follows the typing style of JSON.
 In this, every line specifies an attribute which shows what types of instruction is written after colon(:).

-It first converts the source code to a bytecode and saves it to a .srb file.
-This bytecode will be platform independent.
+The SRON's compiler converts the source code into a bytecode and saves it in a .srb file.
+The .srb file is further executed by SRON Interpreter.

 ## Datatype :